dutchwebworks/vue-web-component-demo/README.md

 ## Build the custom web-component

 When done developing; quit the running development server by hitting `ctrl + c` on the terminal.
-Now run the command below to have `vue-cli` v3.x **build** this component into a W3C web-component inside the `dist/` directory.
+Now run the command below to have `vue-cli` v3.x **build** this component into a W3C web-component inside the `docs/` directory.

+I've used the `docs/` directory because this project is hosted on [Github](https://github.com/dutchwebworks/vue-web-component-demo) and this demo can be viewed from the Github Pages on a custom domain .

 ```bash
 npm run build
 ```

-The result is a very short static `dist/demo.html` -page.
+The result is a very short static `docs/demo.html` -page.
 With a few HTML `<script>` -tags.

 ```html
 <script src="https://unpkg.com/vue"></script>